ezhische/pimon/README.md

 but ...
 * is Python 3 only (Python 2 was officially depreciated on January 1 2020!)
 * has no automated installation scripts (yet?)
-* Home Assistant integration is still present but untested in this fork (I don't use it)

 The changes are heavily influenced by the design of [PiJuice MQTT](https://github.com/dalehumby/PiJuice-MQTT).